 The Fund employs Environmental, Social and Governance (ESG) methodologies on the sovereign and corporate issuers that are existing or potential investments for the Fund.
 The Fund’s Environmental and/or Social characteristics (within the meaning of Article 8 SFDR) promoted are detailed in the Appendix G.

 The Fund may also utilise financial derivative instruments for hedging, efficient portfolio management and investment purposes.
-These financial derivative instruments may be either dealt on Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps or fixed income related total return swaps), futures contracts (including those on government securities), as well as currency forwards, cross forwards and currency options.
+These financial derivative instruments may be either dealt on Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as currency, cross-currency, interest rate, inflation, credit default and variance and volatility currency swaps and fixed income or currency related total return swaps), futures contracts (including those on government securities), as well as currency forwards, cross forwards and options (including interest rate caps, options on interest rate swaps and currency options.
 Use of financial derivative instruments may result in negative exposures in a specific yield curve/duration, currency or credit.
 The Fund may also, in accordance with the investment restrictions, invest in securities linked to assets or currencies of any Asian country or deriving its value from another security.
 The Fund may also purchase mortgage- and asset-backed securities and convertible bonds.
 The Fund may invest in investment-grade and non-investment grade debt securities issued by Asian issuers including securities in default.
 The Fund may purchase fixed income securities and debt obligations denominated in any currency and it may hold equity securities to the extent that such securities result from the conversion or exchange of a preferred stock or debt obligation.
 The Fund may also participate in mortgage dollar roll transactions.
 The Fund may invest up to 40% of its net assets in Mainland China through the Bond Connect or directly (also referred to as CIBM direct).

 The Fund may invest up to 33% of its net assets, either directly or through the use of financial derivative instruments, in fixed and floating-rate debt securities and debt obligations issued by government and government-related issuers or corporate entities located outside of Asia which are impacted by economic or financial dynamics in Asia.
 The Fund may invest up to 25% of its net assets in debt securities issued or guaranteed by a single sovereign issuer (including its government, public or local authority) with a credit rating below investment grade at the time of purchase.
 The Fund may also invest up to 10% of its net assets in units of UCITS and other UCIs.